jakub-m/no-docker/post.markdown

 /dev/sda5                               partition	998396		116604		-2
 ```

-If now you turn the swapping off with [swapoff][ref_swapoff], the took will be OOM-killed.
+If you turn the swapping off with [swapoff][ref_swapoff], the tool will be OOM-killed.
 ```
 sudo swapoff -a
 ```